Information-Fusion-Lab-Umass/personalize-stress-prediction/README.md

 For inference:
 - The training function train_and_val function in src/utils/train_val_utils.py will return all the outputs including those from samples in validation set.
 - The output and evaluation scores are saved under data/cross_val_scores/
 - include keyword "test_only" in the job_session_name, and set the validation_type also to "test_only".

+#### Note
+The released checkpoint contains models trained on each of the 5 folds, with LSTM as autoencoder, 3 branches, and 1 output head for each subject.
+For the best practical usage, please leveraging the model's code, tune the configuration setting, and train and test on the targeting dataset(s).